Beware The Compounce Fracture

 In 1957, the “Little Showboat” made its debut and took passengers on a leisurely “paddle” around the lake.
 In 1959, an 18-hole miniature golf course was added.
 In 1962, speedboats replaced the Cris Crafts.
 Their characteristic “rooster tails” doused riders and thrilled onlookers.

 There is one wicked cool ride here – the old wooden coaster called Boulder Dash.
-I’ve ridden it tons of times before (my company went here for an outing and all I did all day was ride Boulder Dash) but that doesn’t matter.
+I’ve ridden it tons of times before (my department at work went here for an outing and all I did all day was ride Boulder Dash) but that doesn’t matter.
 A great coaster is a great coaster.
 This venerable monster certainly satisfies; It is the first coaster in the world built on the side of a mountain.
 It was voted the # 1 wooden roller coaster in the country by the National Amusement Park Historical Association.
 It claims to be the longest and fastest wood coaster on the east coast.
 Whatever… it’s a great ride.

 At 4700 feet long (almost a mile), there are no loops or upside downs or special effects.
 But the fact that it goes through the woods is unique enough.
 It’s rough, of course, as all wooden coasters are, but that’s kind of the point.
 It feels out of control half the time and when the ride has only a few passengers, it seems to lift off the tracks at times.
 It’s actually ten times “scarier” than the other more modern coasters I’ve enjoyed.
 And it’s not just the ride itself that’s so scary – it’s a Killer Train.